Ttfn (novel)

-ttfn is a young adult novel by Lauren Myracle.
-Published by Harry N. Abrams, Inc. in 2005, it is the sequel to ttyl, and is also written entirely in the style of instant messaging conversation.
-It is followed by l8r, g8r.
+ttfn is a young adult novel by American author Lauren Myracle.
+Published by Harry N. Abrams, Inc. in 2005, it is the sequel to ttyl (2004), and is also written entirely in the style of instant messaging conversation.
+It is followed by l8r, g8r (2007).

 The book reached number 4 on the New York Times Best Seller list for children's chapter books in March 2006.

 This novel follows Maddie ("MadMaddie"), Zoe ("ZoeGirl"), and Angela ("SnowAngel") through the ups and downs of their junior year.

 Plot

 Best friends Angela, Maddie, and Zoe are now juniors.
 Zoe begins to volunteer at Kidding Around, a childcare facility, and finds out that Doug, who used to have a crush on Angela, works there too.
 Maddie hooks up with a guy named Clive (nicknamed Chive, by Maddie) at her cousin's wedding.
 During a party hosted by a classmate, Zoe flirts with Doug (much to Angela's dismay), and Maddie once again hooks up with Clive, although persistent they are nothing more than friends.
 Angela shares her worries about her parents unusual behavior to her friends, and the two have reason to believe Angela's father is having an affair after Zoe's awkward confrontation with him with another woman at Starbucks.
 Angela's parents eventually reveal that they are moving to California, due to Mr. Silver's loss of his job.
 While Angela's house is under contract, Zoe expresses her feelings for Doug to Maddie, which conflicts with Angela's request for Zoe to not go out with Doug.
 Meanwhile, Maddie smokes pot for the first time with Clive and his friends.